petercoyne/petercoyne/README.md

 ### Hi there 👋

 I'm Peter.
+I design and build websites using SvelteKit and TailwindCSS.
+My email is below if you'd like to work on something together.

- - 📚 Currently studying software development at gmit.ie.
+ - 📚 Studied software development at gmit.ie.
  - 🧐 Interests: UI design, communication & collaboration platforms, decentralisation.
- - 🛠 Tools I like: Svelte, Tailwind, VSCode...
- - ✉️ myname at gmail
+ - ✉️ myfullname @ gmail

 <!--
 **petercoyne/petercoyne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.